 4. Reach New Customers With Brand Advocates

-From relevant online engagements to stellar products and positive customer service interactions, create positive experiences for your customers and they’ll spread the news via word-of-mouth marketing.
+From relevant online engagements to stellar products and positive customer service interactions, create positive customer experiences and they’ll spread the news via word-of-mouth marketing.

-When people trust recommendations from friends and family more than online reviews, these brand advocates hold powerful potential to help you tap into new customer bases and attract buyers outside of your typical marketing reach, with traffic that will convert at twice the rate of non-referral audiences.
+Many people trust recommendations from friends and family more than online reviews, which means your biggest brand advocates can help you tap into new customer bases and attract buyers outside of your typical marketing reach, with traffic that will convert at twice the rate of non-referral audiences.

 5. Gain Valuable Customer Data